CS3219-AY2324S1/ay2324s1-course-assessment-g11/services/gateway/README.md

 3) The log in functionality will make a HTTP call to the gateway at the `/events/userLoggedIn` route
 4) This route will emit an event to the room
 5) The backend service that is subscribed to the room can consume the event

+## Required environment variables
+The Gateway requires a `FIREBASE_SERVICE_ACCOUNT` environment variable.

+## Local testing of the Gateway
+Steps:
+1) Add an `.env` file at the project root with the above-mentioned variable
+2) At the project root, run `yarn workspace gateway start`